sirselim/diagnostics_exome_reporting/README.md

 # diagnostics_exome_reporting
 Pipeline to annotate and filter variant called format (vcf) files and generate a report document for clinical diagnostics.
 The variant annotation and filtering pipeline now uses a web server GUI implemented in R Shiny.

-# Current to-do list and fixes pending
+# Current to-do list and fixes/features pending

   - [x] ~~GitHub repo requires ssh passphrase each use~~
   - [x] ~~issue with grep using gene lists (files) and vcf.gz~~